Housing in DC

 During the summer, D.C. area schools often rent out their dorm rooms to interns.

-Check the websites of the following local universities:
+Look into the following local universities:

 Sublet an apartment: